RanktheVote-DC/rtvdc_website/src/pages/test-page-2-title.md

 ---
 title: Vote for a new mascot for Washington’s football team
 url: vote-new-mascot-washington-football-team
-description: Try ranked choice voting by ranking your favorite Freedom Fighter.
+description: Try ranked choice voting by selecting a new mascot for the Washington Football Team by Rank the Vote DC.
 ---
-Try ranked choice voting by ranking your favorite Freedom Fighters.*
+Try ranked choice voting by selecting a new mascot for the Washington Football Team by Rank the Vote DC.*

 ## How ranked choice voting works

-* Vote for as many freedom fighters as you want.
+* Vote for as many macot options as you want.
 * Select them in order from your first choice to your last choice.
 * Your first choice is your favorite and your last choice is your least favorite.
 * If your first choice doesn't win, you'll get to use your second choice.
 If your second choice doesn't win, you'll get to use your third choice.
 And so on...